 With new and informed policies being developed to tackle the climate crisis, we often overlook communities and their views on the clean energy transition through the acquisition of renewable energies.
 To complement the steady growth of policies reacting to the climate emergency, an educational approach is needed to increase the level of awareness across generations.
 This will enable decisive action to diversify Europe’s energy sources while slowly decarbonising the market.

 So far, the EU wants to accelerate the uptake of renewables to contribute to and reach the goal of reducing net greenhouse gas emissions by at least 55% by 2030.
 Young people are key stakeholders who must be part of the co-design process, since the youth of a country determines its future.
 Current decision-makers need to explicitly include youth in any policymaking process that addresses energy concerns between generations.
 This is especially true given that Generation Z shows the most concern for the planet and its well-being, whilst also influencing other age groups.
-For example, a recent study shows that Generation X (those aged 42-56) have increased spending on sustainable brands and products by 25% since 2019 with the help of Generation Z.
+For example, a recent study shows that Generation X (those aged 42-56) have by 25% since 2019 with the help of Generation Z.

 A crucial element of this much-needed transformation is the inclusion of intergenerational dialogue to speed up the transition to clean energy.
 We must urge EU officials to initiate a public dialogue that includes experts in the field of energy alongside younger generations to debate Europe's energy future.
-This can invite discussion and reflection on the context, opportunities and next steps when it comes to the energy crisis, and how young people have a crucial role to play in shaping the EU's energy strategy, such as in the European Youth Energy Day Dialogue with Commissioner for Energy Kadri Simson.
+This can invite discussion and reflection on the context, opportunities and next steps when it comes to the energy crisis, and how young people have a crucial role to play in shaping the EU's energy strategy, such as in the with Commissioner for Energy Kadri Simson.

 Conversation brings unity and understanding that can be further shared with others around the globe.
 These conversations can shed light on different concepts and can influence or even change people’s minds when it comes to how they use or consume energy.
 Through increased awareness, inclusive policies, and the adoption of green technologies and solutions such as renewables, we can make a further impact together in tackling the climate crisis.